 Militia is a surprisingly intense game, taking you out of your average binge, and putting you into a new gaming experience.

 You can play in the Light World or the Dark World.
 Both World’s include level progression and an “endless mode,” letting you conquer waves of enemies for as long as you can.

-The simplistic gameplay combined with the soundtrack can make for a truly tranquil experience.
+The simple gameplay combined with the soundtrack can make for a truly tranquil experience.
 No matter if you’re stressed from work or school, Militia is the stress reliever that I didn’t know I needed.
 With the way it’s set up, you can keep coming back to Militia time and time again without it ever getting old.